Saif al-Islam, Gaddafi's enigmatic and elusive son

 However, he popped up shortly afterwards at a Tripoli hotel where foreign journalists were staying to prove he remained a free man.

-"I am here to disperse the rumors ...," he said, pumping his fists in the air, smiling, waving and shaking hands with supporters.
+"I am here to disperse the rumours ...," he said, pumping his fists in the air, smiling, waving and shaking hands with supporters.

 The ICC later said it had never received official confirmation of Saif's capture.

-Gaddafi's four other surviving children -- three sons and a daughter -- are in exile in neighboring Algeria and Niger.
+Gaddafi's four other surviving children -- three sons and a daughter -- are in exile in neighbouring Algeria and Niger.

 However, analysts doubt Saif could lead a serious insurgency against Libya's rulers, saying his influence is much reduced with his dominating and intimidating father now dead.